2017 IBSC Annual Conference

 - We strive to nominate and award those who serve in support roles rather than senior administrators.

 - IBSC trustees will review three finalists from the nominations submitted by the IBSC membership-at-large.
-Trustees will select the awardee and recognize this honoree at the 2017 IBSC Annual Conference in June.
+Trustees select the honoree and recognize this person at the IBSC Annual Conference.

 In recognition of his outstanding work and long-time partnership with the IBSC, the 2016 IBSC Hawley-Jarvis Award was presented to Brad Adams at the 2016 IBSC Annual Conference in Vancouver, British Columbia, Canada.
 Brad was educated in Canada and the United Kingdom.
 He began his school career at Upper Canada College (UCC) in Toronto as a teacher of history and English, a boarding housemaster, a director in the Little Theatre, and a hockey coach.
 After a stint in administration at the University of Toronto, he returned to UCC in 1992 and served as Director of Admission, then Vice Principal, and later Head of the Upper School, in addition to teaching, He became a trustee of the IBSC in 2004.
 From 2006 to 2014, he served as Executive Director of the IBSC.
 He is currently Director of Education at CIRCLE – the Centre for Innovation, Research, Creativity, and Leadership in Education, in Australia.